ozanj/cerpp_2020/index.md

 <br>
 Why study marketing, recruiting
 - Enrollment management is an opaque industry
-    - Rhetoric: "despite state disinvestment (and student deficiences), we care about access"
+    - Rhetoric: "despite state disinvestment (and student deficiencies), we care about access"
-- Internal resource allocation better indicator of organizational priorities than rhetoric, policies
+- Internal resource allocation is better indicator of organizational priorities than rhetoric, policies
-- Knowing which student populations targeted by recruiting efforts indicates enrollment priorities
+- Knowing which student populations are targeted by recruiting efforts indicates enrollment priorities

 <br>
 Research goal: